Luadoo/Luadoo/README.md

 * Jan 2024: One paper on the quantization model is submitted to the journal.
 * May 2024: Starting to learn the diffusion model & quantization model.
-* Sep 2024: low-bit quantization PTQ for imagenet classification.
+* Sep 2024: low-bit quantization PTQ for ImageNet classification.

 ## 2) Study by Coursera Course
 * Neural Networks and Deep Learning - - Andrew Ng, Kian Katanforoosh, Younes BensoudaMourri